aurelia-v-grid/vGrid/README.md

 ##### How to use: (no plugin yet):
-1: Copy the files under vgrid folder to you src folder
+1: Copy the files under vgrid folder to you src folder, and move font and spinner image to styles folder

 2: Add require to the css and element: